 You can't go wrong with any of the Android One phones on this list, but at the end of the day, the Nokia 7.2 is our top pick.

-I had the chance to use the phone earlier this year, and the thing that stuck out to me the most was how well it's built.
+I had the chance to use the phone for a few weeks, and the thing that stuck out to me the most was how well it's built.
 Nothing about the Nokia 7.2's design makes it feel as cheap as it is.
 Instead, it feels like a proper, much more expensive flagship.

 As you start using the phone and get to appreciate its gorgeous display, long-lasting battery, and features such as NFC for Google Pay, the whole experience comes together to create a genuinely fantastic phone that should last you for years to come.